Little girl, watching her reflection

 The BIG CHOP – 2015

-As time went on I nourished my hair to as much strength as I could with frequent hot oil treatments and deep conditions.
+As time went on, I nourished my hair to as much strength as I could with frequent hot oil treatments and deep conditions.
 For a while, I was happy with my looser curl pattern; it was longer and looked more “mixed”.
+Sort of like the idea i was going for when I desired curly hair.
 I still wasn’t understanding the concept of going natural.
-It wasn’t just about having curly hair, it’s about having NATURAL hair.
+It wasn’t just about having curly hair, but having NATURAL hair.
 Accepting and loving the hair that natural grows from the roots of my head.

 Because I was still trying to manipulate my hair to look and be like someone else’s, I had to start over.
 My curls no longer bounced back when I brushed them and my ends were bone straight when wet.
-That’s the most obvious sign of unhealthy hair.
 I realized the bleach was still considered a chemical that damaged the natural curl pattern of my hair.
 The purple had to GO.
-After the cut I was finally myself again; I sampled a taste of freedom to say the least.
-I realized, hair grows back.
-Letting go of those dead ends symbolized me letting go of old parts of myself.
-Releasing old beliefs and ideas about my hair.
-It was time to start fresh and welcome a new me.

 Maintaining Healthy Hair- 2017